We’re not going to sugarcoat it; inflation has been especially hard on sole traders.

 Once you know what you don’t want to deal with anymore, you can start finding the right solution for your needs.
 That could mean anything from creating a booking form on your website, to building an automatic sales pipeline in excel, to letting Hnry automatically chase clients who are late paying their invoices (politely, of course).

 Automating now can mean huge time savings down the line.
-If you can free up just two extra hours a week, you’ll save 104 hours a week – that’s the equivalent of creating an extra two and a half working weeks a year.
+If you can free up just two extra hours a week, you’ll save 104 hours per year – that’s the equivalent of creating an extra two and a half working weeks a year.
 What could you do with that extra time?

 - No more reconciling transactions - we do it all for you every time you’re paid into your Hnry bank account